 How to apply for PPP Forgiveness

 Webster Five is excited to provide information on how to apply for forgiveness of your PPP loan.
 To make the process as easy as possible, we have designed an online portal to submit your documents and track your application status.
 Remember, you can only apply for forgiveness through your lender, and not directly through the SBA.
-You can find an FAQ on PPP loan forgiveness from the SBA here.
-The SBA will begin accepting forgiveness applications on August 10.
+You can find updated information on PPP loan forgiveness from the SBA here.

 The SBA published a new EZ version of the forgiveness application that applies to borrowers that: